 The 5th day of the Chinese New Year is known as Po Wu.
 Traditionally, people celebrate with a large banquet and fireworks to draw the attention of the God of Wealth.
 Make a big batch of dumplings, which represent gold ingots.

-You get a birthday, and you get a birthday, and you get a birthday.
-The the seventh day of the Lunar New Year celebration is Renri, the birthday of all humans.
+You get a birthday, and you get a birthday, and you get a birthday!
+Everybody gets a birthday on the seventh day of the Lunar New Year, which is the celebration of Renri, the birthday of all humans.
 According to Chinese traditions, the goddess Nuwa created human beings from yellow clay on the seventh day.
 Cross your fingers for good weather on renri, as it’s believed this will grant good luck to all people on earth.

 People refrain from eating tofu during Chinese New Year since it is white and the white colour symbolises death and misfortune in the Chinese culture.